-Key elements of an Action Plan
+Key elements of the Plan should include:

-- ▶ A Know Your Rights Campaign so that citizens understand their rights to good service delivery in all sectors.
-The campaign should include TV and Radio, advertising as well as simple publications, posters and briefings at cell level.
-It should be accompanied by the first annual Best Service Provider Competition. - The Government providing leadership by developing and implementing a programme innovated from the South African Batho Pele (Putting People First) program designed to improve the delivery of public services. - ▶ The development and implementation of Welcome Rwanda Development Plan to improve service delivery in the tourist sector including RDB initiating a scheme for the quality grading of hotels and guest accommodation innovated from those used in South Africa and India. - Legal regulation for service providers requiring that they have a Customer (Citizen) Charter with the rights to redress for failure of service delivery clearly specified.
-An Omdurman Service to provide an independent mediation service when those complaining about a service are not satisfied with the service provider's response to their complaint about poor service delivery. - ► The establishment of an Organisational Development Agency to accredit institutions and carry out external quality audits.
-All organisations in Rwanda to be encouraged to adopt the European Foundation Quality Model (adapted as appropriate for use in Rwanda) and to become Investors in People as the South African Government requires public sector organisations to do. - ▶ The provision of a Masters in Organisational Development through work based learning for middle managers.
-The content to include: strategic planning; customer relations management; staff development (Investors In People); quality enhancement (Quality Model); quality auditing; and social research methods. - ► A credit accumulation and transfer qualifications framework put in place to enable workers in the service (and other sectors) to gain recognised vocational and academic qualifications through life-long learning.
-The framework to establish the equivalence of academic and professional qualifications and provide a ladder of opportunity from basic skills to doctorate.
+- 1. A Know Your Rights Campaign so that citizens understand their rights to good service delivery in all sectors.
+The campaign should include TV, Radio, simple publications, posters and briefings at cell level.
+It should be accompanied by the first annual Best Service Provider Completion. - The Government to provide leadership by developing and implementing a programme innovated from the South African Batho Pele (Putting People First) Programme designed to improve the delivery of public services. - 3.
+The development and implementation of Welcome Rwanda Development Plan to improve service delivery in the tourist sector including RDB initiating a scheme for the quality grading of hotels and guest accommodation innovated from those in Sout Africa and India. - 4.
+Legal regulation for service providers requiring that they have a Customer (Citizen) Charter) with the rights to redress for failure of service delivery clearly specified.
+An Omdurman Service to provide an independent mediation service when those complaining about a service are not satisfied with the service provider's response to their complaint about poor service delivery. - 5.
+The establishment of an organisational development agency to accredit institutions and carry out external quality audits.
+All Organisations in Rwanda to be encouraged to adopt the European Foundation Quality Model (adapted as appropriate for use in Rwanda) and to become Investors in People as the South African Government requires public sector organisations to do.

+- 6. The provision of a Masters in Organisational Development through work based learning for middle managers.
+The content to include: strategic planning. customer relations management.
+Staff development (Investors in People). quality enhancement (Quality Model).
+Quality auditing, and. social research methods. - 7.
+A credit accumulation and transfer qualifications f ramework put in place to enable workers in the service (and other sectors) to gain recognised vocational and academic qualifications through life-long learning.
+The framework to establish the equivalence of academic and professional qualifications and a ladder of opportunity from basic skills to doctorate.
 (The Scottish Qualifications Framework on which the Rwandan Higher Education Qualifications Framework is modelled provides an example of such a framework.)
 Opportunities for work-based accredited learning to also be introduced. - An Annual National Customer Satisfaction Survey Index commissioned by RDB from a university or independent research organisation modelled on that conducted in the US and a number of other countries.